vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 3

-recension is found in a ms that in its colophon calls itself the Revākhaṇḍa of the Skandapurāṇa \(our siglum R\), but that is entirely different from the printed Revākhaṇd

-. a.
-3 The third and probably latest recension is found in mss that in their colophons style themselves as the Ambikākhaṇd

-. a of the Skandapurāṇa.
+recension is found in a ms that in its colophon calls itself the Revākhaṇḍa of the Skandapurāṇa \(our siglum R\), but that is entirely different from the printed Revākhaṇḍa.
+3 The third and probably latest recension is found in mss that in their colophons style themselves as the Ambikākhaṇḍa of the Skandapurāṇa.

 Of these we have collected to date four manuscripts \(our sigla A , A , A and 1